Midwestern Criminal Justice Association

 Submissions should not exceed 7,500 words, and formatting that aligns with the Journal of Crime & Justice is preferred.
 Include author(s) name, department, and university only on the title page.
 The next page of the manuscript should include the title of the paper and a 100 word abstract.

-The best paper from each of two divisions (graduate and undergraduate) will receive $150.00.
+The best paper from each of three divisions (Phd, Master's, and undergraduate) will receive $150.00.
 Other notable papers may receive an honorable mention.
 Outstanding submissions will also receive consideration for publication in the Journal of Crime and Justice, a publication of the Midwestern Criminal Justice Association.
-At the discretion of the Association Officers, if no paper is deemed worthy of recognition, during any given year, no award will be made.
+To learn more about the Undergraduate and Graduate Student Paper Competition, please contact Lisa Bostaph or the MCJA Board.

 Outstanding Paper Awards